Do you guarantee your training?

 This is ultimately a personal choice.
-Classes offer you a convenient way to practice with your dog around distractions, and allow you to meet other dog owners and compare notes and stories.
+Classes offer you a convenient way to practice with your dog around distractions, and allow you to meet other dog owners, and compare notes and stories.
 Private training is more costly, but achieves faster and often better results.
-If your dog has a particular type of behavior problem (like aggression), private lessons may be your only option – contact us to discuss it.
+If your dog has a particular type of behavior problem (like aggression), private lessons may be your only option – contact us to discuss it, at (775) 420-2322.

 What do you think of the Dog Whisperer?

 However, our methods are fundamentally different from his.
 We need to shift our focus away from simple dominance hierarchies in considering animal behavior.
 Dogs are socially complex animals, and contrary to popular myth, they don’t spend all their time trying to figure out how to usurp their humans or other dogs!
 Consequently, physical shows of punishment do nothing but damage a dog-human relationship.
 Knowledge is power.
-The more you know about how dogs truly learn, the more tools you have for enhancing your relationship with your dog.
-Have a look at this fabulous dog training article from 4Paws University; it also links to more scientifically-backed articles for more information.
-The Dog Whisperer Controversy
+The more you know about how dogs truly learn, the more tools you have for enhancing your relationship with your dog, and the less force or punishment you need to use.
+Have a look at these position statements from the American Veterinary Society of Animal Behavior for some reading on different dog training styles.

 Do you use food in your dog training?

 Yes!
 Food is what behavior professionals call a “primary reinforcer;” that is, it’s something that is rewarding, or pleasurable, in and of itself, because it is necessary for survival.
 For us land mammals, those things include food, sleep, sex, air and water.
 Out of that list, food is obviously the easiest to manipulate to our advantage (and let’s face it, if we asked most dogs, they’d be pleased to be offered food).
 Food is also instant gratification for your dog.
 It’s not by any means the only positive reinforcement tool used in dog training, but it’s often the easiest and most powerful.

 Won’t my dog need food forever, then?